habi/EAWAG-manuscript/manuscript.md

 ### Ethics statement

-The study used specimens from an already existing fish collectionm, built over decades of research led by Ole Seehausen and continuing until today.
+The study used specimens from an already existing fish collection, built over decades of research led by Ole Seehausen and continuing until today.
 All relevant permits for research, the permits for export from the respective country and import to Switzerland were given and the research has followed modern ethical guidelines for scientific research.

 ### Micro-computed tomographic imaging